ClandestNetwork/ClandestNode/USER-INTERFACE-INTERFACE.md

 messages.

 The `payload` is the body of the message, with its structure being signaled by the contents of the `opcode` field.

+There is no provision in the `MASQNode-UIv2` protocol for UIs to communicate with one another.
+A UI may be able to deduce from broadcasts the existence of other UIs, but it can never be assured that there are no other UIs connected to the Node or Daemon.

 #### Level 5